-Constance Holden and Jean Abbott, MD, co-founded this county-wide initiative to develop different avenues tour mission is to foster meaningful and effective conversations around future medical care, resulting in the appointment of an informed decision-maker.
-With over 80 combined years of experience working with people facing end of life, they were aware of the challenges we face when we’re not prepared for end-of-life choices.
+Constance Holden and Jean Abbott, MD, co-founded this county-wide initiative to develop different avenues to approach difficult conversations surrounding end-of-life care.
+Their mission is to foster meaningful and effective conversations around future medical care, resulting in the appointment of an informed decision-maker.
+With over 80 combined years of experience working with people facing end of life, they were aware of the challenges people face when they’re not prepared for end-of-life choices.

-Starting the conversation is never easy – no one wants to sound gloomy or to upset ourselves or others, but families and health care professionals report that it is a relief when the subject of how we want the end of our life to look is brought into the open and our choices can be honored because of careful forethought and conversation.
+Starting the conversation is never easy – no one wants to sound gloomy or to upset ourselves or others.
+However, families and health care professionals report that it is a relief when the subject of how we want the end of our life to look is brought into the open.
+End-of-life wishes and choices can be honored because of careful forethought and conversation.